-San Francisco Poised To Ban Sales Of E-Cigarettes
+San Francisco Bans Sales Of E-Cigarettes

 Sales in the store from e-cigarettes account for at least $200 to $300 a day, she says.
 A board member of the Arab American Grocers Association, Zouzounis says she believes laws like this mostly affect — and penalize — immigrant-owned businesses.

 Abbey Chaitin is a 15-year-old lifelong San Francisco resident.
-She isn't drawn to using e-cigarettes, she says, because she's watched peers become addicted to them.
+She isn't drawn to using e-cigarettes, she says, because she has watched peers become addicted to them.

-"I'll see them in class fidgeting," Chaitin says.
+"I'll see them in class fidgeting," Abbey says.
 "They need it to focus, to function."

-And Chaitin thinks, regardless of a ban, young people will still get their hands on e-cigarettes.
+And Abbey thinks, regardless of a ban, young people will still get their hands on e-cigarettes.

 "People my age can find a way around that if they really need to," she says.